Who Owns Celine?

 Advantages

-- +French heritage and refined aesthetic since 1945
+- +French heritage and refined aesthetic dating back to 1945

 - +Exceptional leather goods and handbag craftsmanship